clonerobotics/clone_client/README.md

         await client.set_muscles(data)
 ```

-`set_muscles` function accepts a sequence of floats and each value represents a an impulse time value realtive to the maximum impulse duration defined for the hand.
-An impulse is defined as a known period of time for which one of the valves is open.
+`set_muscles` function accepts a sequence of floats and each value represents an impulse time value relative to the maximum impulse duration defined for the hand.
+An impulse is defined as a known period of time for which one of the muscle valves is open.

 The value range is normalized to `[-1, 1]` where: